 © Leke Alder | email@example.com.

-An unreasoning, unquestioning and un-examining generation of Christians is a danger to the faith and… Click To Tweet
+An unreasoning, unquestioning and un-examining generation of Christians is a danger to the faith and a danger to their nation.
+Click To Tweet